Xerozzz/ByteSized-Backend/README.md

 - Get stats for individual or all link(s)
 - Generate QR Code
 - Get all links by a user
+- Bulk link shortening using CSV
+- Delete links

 ## Pending Features
 - Using custom domain
-- Bulk link shortening
 - Add tags to links
 - Bulk export links
-- Delete links
 - Edit links
 - Download QR code as SVG or PNG
 - Export link stats